 We have several sources for streaming videos that can be shown in class or assigned for viewing by students anywhere.
+Many allow creating playlists or clips that can be used in learning management systems like Canvas.
 Some of these include:

 Films of Demand provides streaming videos on social science and life science topics.
 The videos use Flash for desktop computers and HTML5-compatible media for mobile devices.
 Streaming rights expire for content on this platform; see the Addison record for the individual films for expiration dates.

 Henry Stewart Talks provides access to over 1,500 online seminar-style talks for biochemistry, cancer, neurobiology, genetics, and more.
 Each seminar talk includes options for linking or embedding, as a whole talk, or as one or more customized segments based on start/end times.

 This collection of streaming videos is the digital counterpart to our VHS collection of PBS shows.
 Complete list of titles.
 The collection covers a broad range of disciplines in the humanities, arts, social sciences and sciences, but is particularly strong in American history and American studies.